Book an appointment at BlueNetHOSPITALS Los Cabos easily via Whatsapp and save time.

 ¿When do you have to see a doctor?

-Make your appointment with the Endocrinologist in case of presenting any of the characteristics and symptoms mentioned; or in case of detecting another abnormal symptom.
+Make your appointment with the Endocrinologist if you present any of the characteristics and symptoms mentioned or detect another abnormal symptom.

 When consulting your Endocrinologist, we recommend keeping a record of your pain with a detailed description of the symptoms, duration, and what you think triggered them.
 Mention any medications that you are taking.